How to create a ticket at cPanel end

 Visit our feature site — Select this option if you want to open a new browser tab for the cPanel customer portal for creating or voting for a feature request.

 For ensuring the security of the cPanel customer Portal this feature has been included in “Support Ticket Wizard” option.

-- Select “My server is possibly compromised or hacked” option, if you think that your server is hacked or compromised and click “Continue to the cPanel Customer Portal”.
+- Select the “My server is possibly compromised or hacked” option if you think that your server is hacked or compromised and click “Continue to the cPanel Customer Portal”.
 It will help you in opening the “cPanel Customer Portal” in a new browser using which you can manually create a ticket.

 - The cPanel Customer Portal – is used for submitting your ticket requests for that you are required to log in to the ‘cPanel Customer Portal’.